tendermint/tendermint/docs/tools/debugging/proposer-based-timestamps-runbook.md

 node operators to diagnose and fix issues related to clock synchronization and configuration of the Proposer-Based Timestamps [SynchronyParams](https://github.com/tendermint/tendermint/blob/841204c9a020cbc255fa117eca2ed6541b3786a7/spec/core/data_structures.md#L450).

+Use this runbook if you observe that validators are frequently voting `nil` for a block that the rest of the network votes for or if validators are frequently producing block proposals that are not voted for by the rest of the network.

 ## Requirements

 To use this runbook, you must be running a node that has the [prometheus metrics endpoint enabled](https://github.com/tendermint/tendermint/blob/841204c9a020cbc255fa117eca2ed6541b3786a7/docs/nodes/metrics.md#L5)